MERDEKA (MALAYSIAN INDEPENDENCE)

-Malaya achieved merdeka (independence) in 1957.
+Malaya achieved merdeka (independence) in 1957 and became an independent state within the Commonwealth of Nations and was admitted to the United Nations.
 It officially became an independent country on August 31, 1957.
-Merdeka Square in the heart of Kuala Lumpur is where the Malaysian flag was first raised in 1957.
+Merdeka Square in the heart of Kuala Lumpur is where the Malaysian flag was officially first raised in 1957.
 Today this event is commemorated with world's tallest flagpole.
+The constitution guaranteed special privileges for Malays. .
 The sultans retained a some power and control over the land, outlined by the constitution, after the British left.

 Independence was followed by a period of instability due to an internal Communist uprising and an external confrontation with neighbouring Indonesia.
 In 1963 the north Borneo states of Sabah and Sarawak, along with Singapore, joined Malaya to create Malaysia.
 In 1969 violent interracial riots broke out, particularly in Kuala Lumpur, and hundreds of people were killed.
 The government moved to dissipate the tensions, which existed mainly between the Malays and the Chinese.
 Present-day Malaysian society is relatively peaceful and cooperative.

-Cheah Boon Kheng of the National University of Singapore wrote: The independent Federation of Malaya was a further extension of Persekutuan Tanah Melayu and its constitution which included articles upholding the dominant position of the Malays and their rights, privileges and ‘special position’.
-Malay be came the national language, the Malay Rulers constitutional monarchs and citizenship was offered to qualified non - Malays who swore loyalty to Malaya and who were guaranteed their rights to practice their religion, language and culture.
-Most of these points had been embedded in an UMNO - MCA - MIC Alliance memorandum, which they called a ‘social contract’ that they had submitted to the constitutional commission.
-The national government under Tunku Abdul Rahman set to work to build up national unity among the var ious races and to achieve Malaya’s economic and social development, while fighting the insurgency.
-[Source: Cheah Boon Kheng, National University of Singapore, New Zealand Journal of Asian Studies 11, 1 (June 2009): 132]
+The independent Federation of Malaya represented a continuation of the 1948 Persekutuan Tanah Melayu and its constitutional framework, which upheld the dominant political position of the Malays and protected their rights, privileges, and “special position.”
+Malay was established as the national language, the Malay Rulers became constitutional monarchs, and citizenship was extended to qualified non-Malays who pledged loyalty to Malaya and were guaranteed freedom to practice their religion, language, and culture.
+These arrangements were largely drawn from an UMNO–MCA–MIC Alliance memorandum submitted to the constitutional commission and later described as a “social contract.”
+Under Tunku Abdul Rahman, the new national government sought to promote inter-ethnic unity, advance economic and social development, and continue the fight against the communist insurgency.
+[Source: Cheah Boon Kheng, National University of Singapore, New Zealand Journal of Asian Studies 11, 1 (June 2009): 132, Wikipedia]

 Federation of Malaysia, Brunei and Singapore